 Add Raw Garlic to Your Diet

-One of the most powerful antifungals known, garlic has been used for centuries to treat everything from skin diseases to parasites.
+One of the most potent antifungals known, garlic has been used for centuries to treat everything from skin diseases to parasites.
 Numerous research studies show garlic to be an effective treatment for yeast and fungal infections, especially Candida overgrowth.
-Not only that, garlic is a proven immune-booster and active detoxifier.
+Not only that, but garlic is also a proven immune-booster and active detoxifier.
 One of garlic’s most crucial antifungal agents is Ajoene, an organosulfur compound that has been shown to kill off a variety of fungal infections.
-Ajoene is made from a compound named allicin and an enzyme named allinase.
-When you chop or smash fresh garlic, allicin and allinase come together to form the powerful antibacterial agent, which then changes into the greatest fighter of them all, ajoene.
-Adding raw garlic to a morning veggie smoothie is a great way to consume raw garlic.
+Ajoene is made from a compound named allicin and an enzyme called alliinase.
+When you chop or smash fresh garlic, allicin and alliinase come together to form the powerful antibacterial agent, which then changes into the greatest fighter of them all, ajoene.
+Adding raw garlic to a morning veggie smoothie is a great way to consume fresh garlic.

 Add Coconut Oil to Your Diet

-Lauric acid, abundant in coconut oil.
-Lauric acid gets converted to a biologically active molecule named Monolaurin which effectively kills disease causing bacteria, virus and fungi.
-It is important to be careful with which coconut oil you choose, as many contain fungal toxins because they are frequently made with copras, or dried coconuts, which can be contaminated with mycotoxins (poisons made by fungi).
+Lauric acid is abundant in coconut oil.
+Lauric acid gets converted to a biologically active molecule named Monolaurin, which effectively kills disease-causing bacteria, viruses, and fungi.
+It is essential to be careful with which coconut oil you choose, as many contain fungal toxins because they are frequently made with copras, or dried coconuts, which can be contaminated with mycotoxins (poisons made by fungi).
 Be sure to find a company that uses only fresh coconuts to make their oil.

 Add Wild Mediterranean Oregano Oil to Your Diet

-Through the ages wild Mediterranean oregano oil has been used for a multitude of health issues.
-In fact, studies show that oregano oil has amazing capabilities as a natural antibiotic because of two specific compounds – carvacrol and thymol.
-Both of these compounds demonstrate both broad spectrum anti-bacterial and anti-fungal properties.
-Oil of oregano also has a dual action in that it’s naturally toxic to harmful organisms and it’s an immune booster.
+Through the ages, wild Mediterranean oregano oil has been used for a multitude of health issues.
+Studies show that oregano oil has impressive capabilities as a natural antibiotic because of two specific compounds – carvacrol and thymol.
+Both of these compounds demonstrate both broad-spectrum anti-bacterial and anti-fungal properties.
+Oil of oregano also has a dual action in that it’s naturally toxic to harmful organisms, and it’s an immune system booster.

 Natural Anti-Fungal Supplements

-Adding natural, anti-fungal supplements is encouraged.
-Supplements that are helpful include olive leaf extract, oil of oregano, wild-crafted Jatoba bark, Pau D’Arco bark, anise seed, caprylic acid, et. al. This can work towards killing internal, pathogenic fungi.
+Adding natural, anti-fungal supplements is always encouraged.
+Helpful anti-fungal supplements include olive leaf extract, oil of oregano, wild-crafted Jatoba bark, Pau D’Arco bark, anise seed, caprylic acid, et. al. This can work towards killing internal, pathogenic fungi.
 To aid in recolonizing the gut, supplementation with a hi-tech probiotic and prebiotic supplement is highly suggested.

-Below is a list of the top 10 foods that are contaminated with mycotoxins (fungal toxins) that need to be avoided.
+Below is a list of the top 10 foods contaminated with mycotoxins (fungal toxins) that need to be avoided.